markjdavis59/GCD-Course-Project/README.md

 ###What it does
 The run_analysis.R script:
-* Reads into R data collected from 30 subjects using accelerometers from Samsung smartphones;
+* Reads into R data collected from 30 subjects using the accelerometer and gyroscope from Samsung smartphones;
 * Cleans up that data according to tidy data principles;
 * Transforms the dataset by extracting a subset of variables of interest;
 * Further transforms the dataset by calculating the mean values of each of the variables for each subject in each of six conditions;